aparmendariz/mcf_docs/docs/source/getting_started.rst

 Let's explore how to learn an optimal policy rule using the :py:class:`~optpolicy_functions.OptimalPolicy` class of the **mcf** package.
 To get started we need a Pandas DataFrame that holds the estimated potential outcomes (also called policy scores), the treatment variable and the features on which we want to base the decision tree.

 As you may recall, we estimated the potential outcomes in the previous section.
-They are stored as columns in the *iate_data_df* entry of the results dictionary:
+They are stored as columns in the *"iate_data_df"* entry of the results dictionary:

 .. code-block:: python